LHAC/LHAC/src/README.markdown

 cd LEHIGH-universal/src
 ```

 LHAC comes with a MATLAB interface through MEX-files.
-To build the MEX-file, just run
+To build the MEX-file on Linux, just run
 ```
 mex -largeArrayDims sics_lhac.cpp sics_lhac-mex.cpp Lbfgs.cpp  -lmwblas -lmwlapack -lrt -output LHAC
 ```
+Or if you are running Mac OS, you may compile the program using the provided Makefile.
 Note that LHAC uses BLAS and LAPACK.
-The above command links to the BLAS and LAPACK library come with MATLAB.
-You can also link to ones tuned for your platform, i.e., use `-framework Accelerate` on Mac OS to link to Accelerate.
-In that case, you might also want to take a look at the header file `liblapack.h` provided in the LHAC package.
+The above command links to the BLAS and LAPACK library come with MATLAB, and using the Makefile will link to Apple's Accelerate framework that contains a version of BLAS and LAPACK optimized for Mac OS.

-You will probably also need to modify the `mexopts.sh` in `~/.matlab` before you run `mex` so that gcc uses c++11 standard.
+You will probably also need to modify the `mexopts.sh` in `~/.matlab` before you run `mex` so that the compiler uses c++11 standard.
 To do that, simply replace the flag `-ansi` in CXXFLAG with `-std=c++0x`.

 ## Usage Guide

-After you have the MEX-file.
-Simply start MATLAB in the same folder and run `LHAC_demo.m`.
-You should be able to see the outputs immediately and have a structure returned named `algs`.
+After MEX-file is compiled successfully, start MATLAB in the same folder and run `LHAC_demo.m` to verify that LHAC is successfully installed. `LHAC_demo.m` will produce output on the screen and upon completion returns the inverse covariance matrix in variable `W`.